A DWI conviction requires key elements are proven beyond a reasonable doubt. As a result,…

 What Happens If I Don’t Meet These Conditions?

 If you violate the terms of your probation, the prosecution may seek to revoke your probation.
-That is to say, your original crime will be judged immediately.
 While you have the right to a hearing, it is not the same as a criminal trial.
 In other words, the prosecution’s standard for proving a violation is much lower than in a criminal trial.
 In short, it’s difficult to stop termination.